binerogroup/documentation/secret-store/index.rst

 Secrets
 -------

-Secrets represent keys, credentials, and other sensitive data that is stored by the secret store service.
-Following are operations that can be performed on a secret:
+Secrets represent keys, credentials, and other sensitive data stored by the secret store service.
+The secret service supports operations such as:

 - :doc:`Creating secrets <create-secret>`.